rule

 Text 44

+Any mortal who with faith and devotion listens to this wonderful Krishna childhood pastime about the salvation of Pûtanâ, will grow fond of Govinda ['the Protector of the Cows'].'

 Any mortal who with faith and devotion should hear of this wonderful Krishna childhood pastime of the salvation of Pûtanâ will grow fond of Govinda ['the Protector of the Cows'].'

-Any mortal who with faith and devotion should hear of this wonderful Krishna childhood pastime of the salvation of Pûtanâ will grow fond of Govinda ['the Protector of the Cows'].
 (Vedabase)

-* Waving a cow's tail around a child is an occult rite in which the tail of a cow is regarded the seat of Lakshmî, the goddess of fortune.
+*: Waving a cow's tail around a child is an occult rite in which the tail of a cow is regarded the seat of Lakshmî, the Goddess of Fortune.
 This is also true for the urine, dust, the milk and dung of the cows that with their products are held sacred.
 The urine has antiseptic qualities, the dung serves as fuel and the milk brings all health and wealth.

-** With the mantra [anga-nyâsa and kara-nyâsa] one asigns the first letter or seed-letter of the names of the Lord mentioned in the next verse, followed by anusvâra and the word namah.
+**: With the mantra [anga-nyâsa and kara-nyâsa] one asigns the first letter or seed-letter of the names of the Lord mentioned in the next verse, followed by anusvâra and the word namah.

 The (computer enhanced) painting on this page of Pûtanâ is a Rajasthani painting.